-There are varying perspectives on what advocates should not talk about with victim-defendants, especially related to the specific incident for which she was arrested.
-There is, however, consensus on what the advocate should talk about with her.
-This includes talking with her to:
+There are varying perspectives on what advocates should not talk about with victim-defendants, especially related to the specific incident for which they were arrested.
+There is, however, consensus on what the advocate should talk about, including:

-- assess her and her children’s safety concerns and the impact of the arrest on her and her children
+- assess the survivor and their family’s safety concerns and the impact of the arrest

 - discuss the court process

 - discuss the history of violence in the relationship

 - discuss the implications of a guilty plea and unique considerations for non-citizen survivors